sassoftware/devsascom-rest-api-samples/DecisionManagement/referenceData.md

 #### <a name='UpdateReferenceDataDomainContent'>Update a Reference Data Domain Content</a>

 Here are examples of updating a reference data domain content.
+In Example 1, the value label is cleared by omitting it from within the request body.
+This is allowed because the content does not have a production status.

 Example 1: Change the label.
 ```json